dclong/blog/misc/content/2017-06-17-install-python-packages-using-pip.markdown

 ## Install Python Packages from Requirements.txt

     :::bash
     pip3 install -r requirements.txt

+Notice that all formats accepted by `pip3 install` is valid in `requirements.txt`.
+For example,
+`git+https://github.com/dclong/dsutil@master` is valid to use in `requirements.txt`.

 ## Install a Specific Version of a Python Package